usamoi/VectorChord/README.md

 **🔌 Seamless Integration**: Fully compatible with pgvector data types and syntax while providing optimal defaults out of the box - no manual parameter tuning needed.
 Just drop in VectorChord for enhanced performance.

 **🔧 External Index Build**: Leverage IVF to build indexes externally (e.g., on GPU) for faster KMeans clustering, combined with RaBitQ[^2] compression to efficiently store vectors while maintaining search quality through autonomous reranking.

+**📏 Long Vector Support**: Store and search vectors up to 65,535 dimensions, enabling the use of the best high-dimensional models like text-embedding-3-large with ease.

 [^2]: Gao, Jianyang, and Cheng Long.
 "RaBitQ: Quantizing High-Dimensional Vectors with a Theoretical Error Bound for Approximate Nearest Neighbor Search."
 Proceedings of the ACM on Management of Data 2.3 (2024): 1-27.